Udall Undergraduate Scholarship

 Eligibility:

-• Second- and third-year students
+• Second- and third-year college students

 • U.S. citizens, permanent residents and nationals